Estimated reading time: 8 minutes

 - 41% more loyal (feel that they belong)

 - 43% more likely to stay

 The results came out of research conducted by Russell Reynolds Associates in 2017 have shown benefits when senior leadership implement a diversity and inclusion culture in 57 companies.

 The goal of diversity & inclusion should not be just about KPIs or hitting the correct balance of diverse profiles in your boards.
 We have seen that this does not create diversity, inclusion, or innovation.
 Therefore, it should be about creating a company culture conducive to authentic, open and critical dialogue, starting at the board level and impacting the entire company.

 Once you have experienced this diversity, inclusion and innovation transformation in one team, repeat the same processes (steps 1 to 4) in each team.

 The lowest level of the team, closest to the daily challenges, will probably find the most efficient and sustainable answer, and the innovation transformation will happen.

-Why not starting directly there?
+Why not start directly there?

 - Redefining board responsibilities to support organizational inclusion